|Nutritional Guidelines (per serving)|

 The coronation in this recipe is usually mixed with cooked chicken.
 This recipe, however, has replaced the chicken to become Coronation Turkey, a great way to use up leftover meat from Thanksgiving.

-Coronation chicken was designed for the coronation of Queen Elizabeth II as a representation of the, then, colonial nature of the British Empire so includes fruit, curry, and mayonnaise.
-There may no longer be a British empire, but this recipe remains a firm favorite all over the British Isles.
+Coronation chicken was designed for the coronation of Queen Elizabeth II in 1952.
+It includes fruit, curry, and mayonnaise.
+The recipe is representative of the British Empire's colonization of the world, which resulted in British exploitation of curry and diverse fruits.
+The recipe remains a firm favorite all over the British Isles.

 - 1 tablespoon rapeseed oil (or vegetable oil)